kehantan/labbook/docs/protein/sds_page.rst

 #.
 Pipette the resolving gel solution into the gap between the two glass plates.
 #.
 Fill the resolving gel to about 2 cm from the top of the opening of the glass sandwich.
 #.
 Add distilled water on top of resolving gel.
 #.
-Let it sit for about 30 mins.
-The resolving gel should solidifies after 30 mins.
+Let it sit for about 40 to 45 mins.
+The resolving gel should solidifies after 40 mins.

     * One way to check it is by looking through the casted gel.
 The distilled water and the gel should form 2 seperate layers, with a barely visible fine line between the layers.
+    * Another way is to tilt the casting frame a bit, you should see the water on top of resolving gel flow out and the resolving gel forming a solid layer.

 #.
 Remove the water on top of the resolving gel.